bigeasy/strata/diary.md

 No, it doesn't help you to jump back to it, except maybe to look for the leaf page to the right, but that wouldn't be a part of normal operation, only recovery.
-At times you consider ways to make counted B-Trees simpiler by caching the record count, but why cache the record count and not the leaf key?
+At times you consider ways to make counted B-Trees simpler by caching the record count, but why cache the record count and not the leaf key?
 In order to get to the record count, you would have had to have already read in the leaf key, which means reading back to the positions array.